iliaamiri/password-generator-c-implementation/README.md

 ./passgen <<< 10 <<< 2 | tail -n 1 | c
 ````

-You can even add an alias that runs this whole command for whenever I need to generate a new
+You can even add an alias that runs this whole command for whenever you need
-password for a random website.
+to generate a new password for a random website.
 ```bash
 alias genpass='/path/to/passgen <<< 10 <<< 2 | tail -n 1 | c'
 ```